gothinkster/realworld/README.md

 <br />

-# Getting up and running
+# How do I get up & running?

 Simply follow the instructions in the README of whatever frontend and/or backend repo's you want to get up and running.